Knuxfan24/KnuxLib/Supported_Formats.md

 - [Layer List (.lgb)](KnuxLib/Engines/Wayforward/Layers.cs) reading, writing, JSON serialisation and JSON deserialisation.

 > **Note**
-> Unsure on the length of the strings within this file, 40 characters seems to work, but I'm not confident that all 40 can be used.
-Needs testing.
+> String lengths are definitely wrong if the garbage data presented by the Ducktales Remastered format is anything to go by.

 - [List Table (.ltb)](KnuxLib/Engines/Wayforward/ListTable.cs) reading, writing, JSON serialisation and JSON deserialisation.

 - [Package Archive (.pak)](KnuxLib/Engines/Wayforward/Package.cs) reading, writing, data extraction and data importing.

 > **Note**
 > The Package Archive code produces incorrect results for some files in Half-Genie Hero due to an incorrect assumption that needs revising.
-Risky's Revenge resaving has not been tested.
+Risky's Revenge and Ducktales resaving has not been tested.

 - Definitely used by other Wayforward games, but I have yet to obtain and look at them myself.